 Are they any good?

-Action cameras won't deliver better video than the top-performing HD video cameras, or take still photos that come close to those shot with the best digital cameras available today.
-But remember, these cameras are built for durability and, when combined with the accessories to mount the camera to pretty much anything, they can be used in ways a regular camera can't be – or at the very least really shouldn't!
+Action cameras won't deliver better video than a top-performing video camera, or take still photos that come close to those shot with the best digital cameras available today.
+But remember, action cameras are built for durability and, when combined with the accessories to mount the camera to pretty much anything, they can be used in ways a regular camera can't be – or at the very least, really shouldn't!

 And although they won't give you the best quality, they can still capture videos and stills good enough for most personal use.